In a few months, the most opportune and dreaded season will be here-the placement season.

 Don’t resort to rote learning at the last minute, it won’t help you.
 Instead, chart out a timetable and keep revising at your pace till the placements start.

-You will be specialising in your final year of graduation.
+You will be specializing in your final year of graduation.
 Make sure you know about your specialization a bit more than the rest of your subjects.

 Normally, interviewers will ask you about it more compared to the others because you have studied this in-depth.